isobit/profile/README.md

 Run `shaddox` in the repo directory.
 Everything is installed relative to `~`.

+Make sure to install and use one of the Powerline-enabled fonts included in the `fonts` directory to avoid seeing missing characters with `zsh`.

+## Usage

+Put any machine-specific `zshrc` commands in `~/.localrc`.
+It will be sourced automatically by `~/.zshrc`.

 ## Mapping Caps Lock to Escape

 ### Windows